On integral variations for roots of the Laplacian matching polynomial of graphs: Preliminaries

 \end{theorem}

-Another useful result due to Chen and Zhang \cite{chen} provides a combinatorial interpretation for the coefficients of the Laplacian matching polynomial by means of the weight of a TU-subgraph.
+Another useful result due to Zhang and Chen \cite{chen} gives a combinatorial interpretation for the coefficients of the Laplacian matching polynomial and is an analogue of the Sachs coefficient theorem for the characteristic polynomial of a graph, see \cite[Corollary 2.3.3]{CRS} or \cite{Sachs}.
 A {\em TU-subgraph} of $G$ is a subgraph whose components are trees or unicyclic graphs.
 Suppose that a TU-subgraph $H$ of $G$ consists of $s$ unicyclic graphs and trees $T_1,\ldots,T_t$.
-Then the {\em weight} of $H$ is defined as
+The {\em weight} of $H$ is defined as